Legal provisions of COM(2023)98 - Amendment of Regulation (EU) 2019/1009 as regards the digital labelling of EU fertilising products

 (d)ensure that the digital labelling does not compromise the safety of the end-user and the environment;

-(e)take into account the level of digital readiness among end-users of EU fertilising products.
+(f)take into account the level of digital readiness among end-users of EU fertilising products;

-10. The Commission is empowered to adopt delegated acts in accordance with Article 44 to amend Annex III, as regards the labelling information which economic operators may provide on a digital label only in accordance with Article 11a(3) point (b), in order to adapt that Annex to technical and scientific progress or to the level of digital readiness among end-users of EU fertilising products.
-When adopting the delegated acts, the Commission shall take into account the need to ensure a high level of protection of human health and the environment.’;
+10. The Commission is empowered to adopt delegated acts in accordance with Article 44 to amend Annex III, as regards the labelling information which economic operators choose to provide on a digital label only in accordance with the derogation set out in Article 11a(3), second subparagraph, in order to adapt that Annex to technical and scientific progress or to the level of digital readiness among end-users of EU fertilising products.
+When adopting those delegated acts, the Commission shall take into account the need to ensure safety and a high level of protection of human, animal and plant health and the environment.’

 Article 2